apigovau/api-descriptions/abs/DataApi.md

 ## Explore Dataflows

-Once you have chosen a dataflow to request data from, it is useful to understand more about its structure.
-Each Dataflow is linked to a Data Structure and each Data Structure is made up of multiple dimensions.
+Once you have chosen a dataflow to request data from, it's useful to understand more about its structure.
+Each dataflow is linked to a data structure and each data structure is made up of multiple dimensions.
 Dimensions are defined by a Codelist and a Concept.

 Codelists provide a list of codes used to identify data in the dataflow.
 Each code has an ID and a name.
-Codes may also have a parent ID which defines a hierarchy within the Codelist.
+Codes may also have a parent ID which defines a hierarchy within the codelist.
 Code IDs are used to construct a data request.

 Concept Schemes are groups of related Concepts.
 Concepts are associated with all artefacts in the data structure: dimensions, annotations, etc., and define what each artefact is and how it is used.